Kronuz/Xapiand/docs/_docs/exploring.md

 roundtrips using a concise and simplified API.

-To start with, this example groups all the accounts by state, and then returns the top 10 (default) states sorted by count descending (also default):
+To start with, this example groups all the accounts by state, and then returns the count of accounts by state:

 {% capture req %}